-QR codes were included on the exhibition panels, directing students to diverse resources about the Roma Holocaust.
+OR codes were included on the exhibition panels, directing students to diverse resources about the Roma Holocaust.
 Additionally, the panels were made available online, allowing teachers to revisit the content in class after the exhibition visit and ensuring accessibility for educators across Romania.
-The digital exhibition is accessible here, and we recommend translating it using your browser's automatic translation feature.
+The digital exhibition is accessible here, and we recommend translating it using your automatic translation browser's feature.